Lei-Kun/DRL-and-graph-neural-network-for-routing-problems/README.md

 In this paper, we have solved three types of routing problems, i.e., travel salesman proble (TSP), capacited vehicle routing problem (CVRP), and multi-depot capacited vehicle routing problem (MDCVRP).
 It's simply to extend our framework to solve other type of routing problem or Combinatorial optimization problem based on our code.

-If you have any questions, you can contact with me on kunlei@my.swjtu.edu.cn
+If you have any questions, please feel free to contact with me on kunlei@my.swjtu.edu.cn

 # NEEDED
 You shoud prepare: